 The Stog'er Tight deposit was discovered in 1988 through an International Impala/Noranda joint venture.
-Trenching and diamond-drilling follow-up of extensive gold-in-soil geochemistry outlined three auriferous zones, referred to as the Stog'er Tight, Gabbro West and Gabbro East zones.
-Noranda carried out more than 8,000 metres of diamond drilling in 80 holes on the Stog'er Tight property with much of the effort focused on Stog'er Tight.
-The deposit was outlined over a 450-meter strike length with channel sample assays up to 23 g/t gold over 7 metres and diamond-drill assays averaging 5.5 g/t gold over 4.5 metres.
-The Stog'er Tight deposit was estimated to contain a probable geological reserve of 650,000 tonnes grading 6.7 g/t gold (This is a historic non-NI 43-101 compliant estimate and Anaconda has not verified the accuracy of the data).
+Trenching and diamond-drilling followed extensive gold-in-soil geochemistry and outlined three auriferous zones, referred to as the Stog'er Tight, Gabbro West and Gabbro East zones.
+Noranda carried out more than 8,000 m of diamond drilling in 80 holes on the Stog'er Tight property with much of the effort focused on Stog'er Tight.
+The deposit was outlined over a 450 m strike length with channel sample assays up to 23 g/t gold over 7 m and diamond-drill assays averaging 5.5 g/t gold over 4.5 m.
+The Stog'er Tight deposit was estimated to contain a probable geological reserve of 650,000 tonnes grading 6.7 g/t gold (this is a historic non-NI 43-101 compliant estimate and Anaconda has not verified the accuracy of the data).

-Ming Minerals Incorporated purchased the property and in 1996-1997 carried out diamond drilling and trenching.
-A revised resource estimate calculated that the deposit contained a resource of 229,200 tonnes grading 6.1 g/t gold (This is a historic non-NI 43-101 compliant estimate and Anaconda has not verified the accuracy of the data).
+Ming Minerals Incorporated purchased the property and, in 1996-1997, carried out diamond drilling and trenching.
+A revised resource estimate calculated that the deposit contained a resource of 229,200 tonnes grading 6.1 g/t gold (this is a historic non-NI 43-101 compliant estimate and Anaconda has not verified the accuracy of the data.).
 Ming Minerals extracted a 30,735-tonne bulk sample from the Stog'er Tight deposit, however, recoveries were less than anticipated and mining was stopped.

 In 2006, the mining lease was cancelled, the property reverted to the Crown and a call for proposals to develop the property was issued with South Coast Ventures Inc. being the successful applicant.
 Detailed compilation and digitizing of all historic exploration data was undertaken and additional diamond drilling and sampling were completed.
 In 2007, a toll processing arrangement was completed with the Nugget Pond mill.
-In 2010, P&E reported that the Stog'er Tight deposit contained an estimated mineral reserve of 65,200 tonnes grading 4.96 g/t gold, an indicated resource of 96,000 tonnes grading 7.04 g/t gold and an inferred resource of 53,000 tonnes grading 5.75 g/t gold (This is a historic non-NI 43-101 compliant estimate and Anaconda has not verified the accuracy of the data).
+In 2010, P&E reported that the Stog'er Tight deposit contained an estimated mineral reserve of 65,200 tonnes grading 4.96 g/t gold, an indicated resource of 96,000 tonnes grading 7.04 g/t gold and an inferred resource of 53,000 tonnes grading 5.75 g/t gold. (this is a historic, non-NI 43-101 compliant estimate).
 Mining was initiated but results were less than favourable and development ceased.
 The property transferred to Alberta.